Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 Our client was a small startup who needed to avoid large up-front infrastructure costs.
 This constrained our approaches to those possible via cloud providers like AWS, Azure, or Google Cloud Platform (GCP).
-We considered five potential approaches to meet the client’s needs, one of which employs a relational database, and four that use the PyData stack.
+We considered five potential approaches to meet the client's needs, one of which employs a relational database, and four that use the PyData stack.

 ## Relational Database With Geospatial Extension